bdelahoussaye/6306_Homework_Files/README.md

 This repo will also contain associated data sets, as appropriate, utilized in completing the homework.
 As an example, the file "fivethirtyeight.csv" contains the .csv of the data 'college_all_ages' utilized in the "Homework4" content.
 This data - 'college_all_ages' was pulled from the repo of https://github.com/rudeboybert/fivethirtyeight.
 This repo is also branched on this particular github account (as of 6/1/18) for reference.

+For understanding of how certain committed files tie together (how they are related), please check the commit notes and comments.

 For questions:  bdelahoussaye@mail.smu.edu